The 7th Guest: 25th Anniversary Edition

 In April 2019, Trilobyte and MojoTouch released the remastered 25th Anniversary Edition of the original game for Windows, replacing the previous version on Steam and GOG.com.

 Apart from the digitally enhanced original movie clips and sound, the release contained a completely reworked control system, a map, the possibility to skip scenes and new menus.
 The player can choose between the original soundtrack and MIDI or Adlib synth music, with or without "retro" mode (with original image, sound and controls).

 The release also contained a large amount of extras: three new language soundtracks and subtitles, deleted features, and behind-the-scenes clips, 36 tracks audio, a complete novel and script, along with a Making of featurette.
 It also included the possibility to download the original versions for Windows, macOS or Linux.

 The 25th Anniversary Edition is also available on Android, iOS and iPadOS.

-Console edition
+Console and VR releases

 In April 2023, Trilobyte and MojoTouch released a new console edition for the Nintendo Switch, which has most of the features from the 25th Anniversary Edition while supporting all of the console game modes: TV, touch, tabletop and both Joy-Con and Pro controllers.
 In July 2024, the console edition was ported to PlayStation 4 and PlayStation 5.

-Virtual reality remake

 Vertigo Studios and Exkee developed a virtual reality version of The 7th Guest for Meta Quest, PlayStation VR2, and Windows-based VR headsets.
 It was released on October 19, 2023.
 The game had similar story and fully explorable VR environments with new puzzles better suited for VR, and the prior full-motion video clips were replaced with newly filmed (new actors) clips using volumetric video.

+Vertigo subsequently announced the remake of The 7th Guest for Nintendo Switch, PlayStation 5, Windows, and Xbox Series X/S systems in March 2026, using similar updates from the VR version, such as volumetric video.
+The game was released on June 4, 2026.
+The game featured several changes such as all-new games, new rooms, and an updated ending.
+The characters have been heavily redesigned and the storyline features new plot points.
+The ending has also been changed; when Julia brings Tad to Stauf she is age regressed until she no longer exists, after which the player competes against Stauf for the boy's soul.